antongunov/favicongrabber.com/README.md

 # Favicon Grabber

-[Favicon Grabber](http://favicongrabber.com/) is an online service to grab (retrieve) favicons from any domain.
+[Favicon Grabber](http://favicongrabber.com/) is an online service to grab favicons from any domain.

 ## API

-[Favicon Grabber](http://favicongrabber.com/) API is simple and has the one endpoint.
-For example, to grab favicons from [DigitalOcean](https://digitalocean.com/)'s index page open [http://favicongrabber.com/api/grab/digitalocean.com](http://favicongrabber.com/api/grab/digitalocean.com?pretty=true) in your favorite browser:
+Favicon Grabber API is simple and has the one endpoint.
+For instance, to grab favicons from [DigitalOcean](https://digitalocean.com/)'s index page open [http://favicongrabber.com/api/grab/digitalocean.com](http://favicongrabber.com/api/grab/digitalocean.com?pretty=true) in your favorite browser:

 ```json
 {